datasciencecampus/statschat-global/docs/server_deployment.md

 ```
 curl http://102.220.23.39:8000/search?q=what+was+inflation
 ```
 Sends a test HTTP GET request to the FastAPI /search endpoint.
 Tests if the deployed server is:

-Running and reachable
+- running and reachable
-Accepting and responding to queries (like a question about inflation)
+- accepting and responding to queries (like a question about inflation)